atxtechbro/edgeflow-method/README.md

 - Traditional git diff outputs becoming problematic due to token-intensive formatting
 - Need for specialized tools optimized for AI-driven text document management
 - Emergence of new bottlenecks that were non-issues in traditional development

+## Cognitive Confidence Instead of Stagnation

+- Thinking along these lines, and having the rigour and systems around it, is a good way to avoid the critical thinking atrophy of knowledge workers that seems to be alluded to in the opening page of this Microsoft paper *The Impact of Generative AI on Critical Thinking: Self-Reported
+Reductions in Cognitive Effort and Confidence Effects From a Survey of Knowledge Workers* https://www.microsoft.com/en-us/research/wp-content/uploads/2025/01/lee_2025_ai_critical_thinking_survey.pdf